aws/pg_tle/docs/09_datatypes.md

 ```

 ## Examples
-The following examples demonstrates how to use `pg_tle` data type APIs functions to create a base data type.
+The following examples demonstrate how to use `pg_tle` data type API functions to create a base data type.
 After running this example, a base data type called `test_citext` (case-insentive text) will be available for use in the current database.

 ### Create shell type
-First, you will need to use `pgtle.create_shell_type` to create a shell type in the target namespace (PUBLIC in our example).
+First, use `pgtle.create_shell_type` to create a shell type in the target namespace (PUBLIC in this example).

 ```sql
 SELECT pgtle.create_shell_type('public', 'test_citext');
 ```

 ### Create I/O functions
-Second, you will need to define the input/output function on the data type.
+Second, define the input/output function on the data type.
 Remember the input function takes one argument of type `text` and returns `bytea`; while the output function takes one argument of type `bytea` and returns `text`.

 ```sql
 CREATE FUNCTION public.test_citext_in(input text) RETURNS bytea AS